pmlrsg/arsf_dem_scripts/doc/source/arsf_workshop_tutorial_unix.md

            las1.2/LDR-GB13_08-2014-217-02_subset.LAS
 ```

-As shown earlier he `gdaldem` command can be used to produce hillshade images for visualisation as shown below.
+As shown earlier the `gdaldem` command can be used to produce hillshade images for visualisation as shown below.

 ![Comparison of Digital Terrain Model (DTM) and Digital Surface Model (DSM)](figures/dtm_dsm.png)